Dermatology

 Adapted from Hagermark O, Wahlgren C: Treatment of itch.
 Semin Dermatol 1995;14:320-325.

 Pruritus due to dry skin, especially in the elderly, responds to generous amounts of emollients such as petrolatum and white paraffin, as well as correcting the temperature and humidity.
 Patients should avoid frequent and hot baths and excessive use of soap, which further dries the skin.
-Topical corticosteroids should not be prescribed indiscriminately, but they should be used only when there are signs of cutaneous inflammation.
-Topical tacrolimus can be prescribed for limited use in patients with atopic dermatitis.
+Topical corticosteroids should not be prescribed indiscriminately but should be used only if there are signs of cutaneous inflammation.
+Topical tacrolimus may be prescribed for limited use in patients with atopic dermatitis.
 Topical capsaicin may be useful in chronic localized pruritus such as notalgia paresthetica.

 H1-receptor antihistamines are the drugs of choice for urticaria.
 The newer nonsedating antihistamines are less effective in atopic dermatitis; the older sedating antihistamines might work better.
-Tricyclic antidepressants such as doxepin have antihistamine activity in addition to central effects and are useful in chronic, severe pruritic states.
-Trials of gabapentin, buspirone, and selective serotonin reuptake inhibitors (SSRIs) are reasonable to consider in select patients.
-Ultraviolet (UV) B phototherapy is very effective in uremic pruritus and may be helpful in other forms of pruritus associated with prurigo nodularis, atopic dermatitis, HIV disease, and aquagenic pruritus.
+Tricyclic antidepressants such as doxepin have antihistamine activity in addition to central effects and are useful in chronic, severe pruritus.
+Gabapentin, buspirone, and selective serotonin reuptake inhibitors (SSRIs) may be considered in select patients.
+Ultraviolet (UV) B phototherapy is very effective in uremic pruritus and may be helpful in patients with prurigo nodularis, atopic dermatitis, HIV infection, and aquagenic pruritus.
 Opioid-receptor antagonists, such as naloxone, have occasionally been used for intractable pruritus of renal and cholestatic diseases.
 Other measures that have been tried for chronic pruritus are acupuncture and transcutaneous electrical nerve stimulation (TENS) (see Box 4).

-More aggressive treatment of the underlying atopic eczema may be the only way to control the pruritus.
-Additional measures include very limited use of systemic corticosteroids, other immunosuppressives, and even biologics to treat the eczema.
-1,10
+Aggressive treatment of the eczema may be the only way to control the pruritus in patients with atopic dermatitis.
+Limited use of systemic corticosteroids as well as other systemic immunosuppressives may be needed to treat the eczema.1, 10

 Treatment of Specific Disorders